oussamahdidou/.net-angular/README.md

 ## Overview

-This project demonstrates a microservices architecture where the frontend is built using Angular, and three backend services are implemented using .NET Web APIs.
-The backend services include:
+This project demonstrates a service architecture where the frontend is built using Angular, and a backend service implemented using .NET Web APIs.
+The backend service:

 1. **Comptabilité (Accounting) Service**: Responsible for handling accounting-related functionalities.
-2. **Service d'Achat (Purchase Service)**: Manages purchase-related operations.
-3. **Service de Vente (Sales Service)**: Handles sales-related tasks.

 ## Prerequisites